 [signature]

-Cold Sales Email Templates
+What Sales Email Templates Work for Cold Outreach?

-Cold email templates, or outreach email templates are all about making an impression on people you’ve never met before.
-They can be tricky, since you’ll need to overcome more obstacles initially if you want to win an audience.
+Cold email templates are all about making an impression on people you’ve never met before.
+They can be tricky since you need to overcome more obstacles initially.
+However, they can also be powerful since they can be broadcasted to a wider network.

-7. Subject: Did you know [statistic]?
+Subject: Did you know [statistic]?

 Hi [name],